-Introduction to Marketing, Social Influence Marketing Project, Introduction to Accounting and Finance, Economics for Business and Marketing, Quantitative Methods for Business Management, and Introduction to Management and Organisation
+Introduction to Marketing, Academic and Professional Skills, Consumer Behaviour , Quantitative Methods for Business Management, Business Emergence and Growth and Introduction to Management and Organisation

-Stage 2 contains 80 credits of compulsory modules allowing students 40 credits of optional modules
+Stage 2 contains 60 credits of compulsory modules allowing students 40 credits of optional modules

-Compulsory: Global Marketing, Research Methods for Business and Marketing, Buyer Behaviour and Communications, and Managerial Economics.
+Compulsory:, Research Methods for Business and Marketing, Buyer Behaviour and Communications, and Strategic Marketing.

-Options: Statistics for Marketing and Management, Introduction to Innovation and Technology Management, Advanced Social Influence Marketing Project, Career Development for second year students, and Business Spanish.
+Options: Global Marketing, Services Marketing, Managerial Economics, Statistics for Marketing and Management, Introduction to Innovation and Technology Management, , Career Development for second year students, Exploring Enterprise, Entrepreneurship and Employability and Business Spanish.

 Stage 3 has 100 credits of core modules and 20 credits of options from a nominated list.
-Core: Advanced Marketing Communications Management, Analytical Techniques for Marketing, Strategic and Direct Marketing, Contemporary Marketing Dissertation or The Professional Marketer Team Project.
+Core: Strategic Marketing,